poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/kubernetes-the-hard-way/lab-7/README.md

 Each kubeconfig requires a Kubernetes API Server to connect to.
 To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.

 Generate a kubeconfig file suitable for authenticating as the `admin` user.

-Run this command from the `same machine` that is used to create the certificates.
+> Run the commands in this lab from the same directory used to generate the admin client certificates

 ```sh
 KUBERNETES_PUBLIC_ADDRESS=$(aws elbv2 describe-load-balancers \